joshmerritt/WebsiteAnimation/README.md

     - Update the sketch.js file to set your desired project display order
     - Create your description files for each project (see template)
     - Add your image and text files
-    - Host on a server of your choosing (I use namecheap linked to github for seemless deployment)
+    - Host on a server of your choosing (I use cpanel linked to github for automated deployment)
     - Send prospective employers and colleagues your site to show off your skills

 ## Project Plan